 SociaLite Lighting Systems (SLS) Inc. is an American non-profit organization established in August 2017 that started life in 2006 in a first year, first semester class engineering class, EID101—Engineering Design and Problem Solving, at The Cooper Union in New York City.
 The students were challenged to design a lighting system for the poorest of the poor—with all the ramifications therein.
 At the time, no one imagined that 11 years later the project would be alive, and that a company would be formed to promulgate the idea and the system.

 Funds are solicited to light a cluster of 10 communities in north western Ghana.
-From field trials over the past decade, we have proven that such a cluster can be locally assembled, installed and operated.
+Field trials over the past decade have proven that such a cluster can be locally assembled, installed and operated.

-We seek to raise $25,000 for this last field trial, a large scale demonstration of a lighting service for impoverished communities.
+We seek $25,000 for this last field trial, a large scale demonstration of a lighting service for impoverished communities.

 In the USA, these funds will be used to procure and ship electronic components—a very small proportion going to system tuning.
 The remaining funds will be transferred to our partner in Ghana, SociaLite Enterprises, to purchase components in Ghana, Togo and Burkina Faso, and used to pay for the training, assembly and installation of these systems.